Tofilau Eti Alesana: Family

 Tofilau was born to Samoan upper-class parents, Reverend James Alesana Fai'ivae and Vaoita Iosefa Mala'itai.
 He was the first of a prominent political family in both Samoas.
 He was the uncle of former Governor of American Samoa, Tauese Sunia as well as the former U.S. Congressional Representative Fofō Iosefa Fiti Sunia, the former Lt.
 Governor of American Samoa, Faoa Aitofele Sunia and a second cousin of former American Samoa Congressional representative, Eni Faleomavaega.

 His wife was Pitolua Alesana.
 Alesana's son, Tautua Samoa Party President Va'aelua Eti Alesana, died in 2011.

 Honours

 Alesana was awarded the Queen Elizabeth II Coronation Medal in 1953, and the New Zealand 1990 Commemoration Medal.
-On 6 July 1994, he was appointed an honorary Companion of the Order of Australia, for "eminent service to Australian/Western Samoan relations and to South Pacific multilateral relations".
+On 6 July 1994, he was appointed an Honorary Companion of the Order of Australia (AC), for "eminent service to Australian/Western Samoan relations and to South Pacific multilateral relations".